 Bradenton Beach is a decidedly white-collar city, with fully 92.91% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Bradenton Beach is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Bradenton Beach who work in sales jobs (31.72%), healthcare (20.52%), and office and administrative support (9.33%).

-Telecommuters are a relatively large percentage of the workforce: 30.38% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Bradenton Beach telecommute to their jobs.
+Overall, about 30.38% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Bradenton Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Bradenton Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The education level of Bradenton Beach ranks among the highest in the nation.
 Of the 25-and-older adult population in Bradenton Beach, 47.51% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.